vignesh-sankaran/simple-sinatra-app/README.md

 ## Attributions

-These are sources the author used to provide a base to work with in the creation of the Ansible playbook.
+These are sources the author consulted to assist with and direct the creation of the Ansible playbook.

 Credit to configo [Source](https://github.com/comefigo/ansible-push2ecr/blob/master/push_image.yml)